RUles and bylaws

 b) Ad Hoc Committees

 Article VII.
-Endowment Fund
+Endowment and Operating Fund Management

 Article VIII.
 Amendments